Morris C8: History

 From June 1940 it was also used to tow 75 mm guns provided by the USA; these were towed both with and without limbers.
 It was subsequently used wherever the Field Artillery Regiments went, from Iceland to Malaya, primarily as a tractor for the, then new, 25-pounder gun.
 It was also used by most of the Commonwealth and Allied units equipped with the 25-pounder.

-It was a popular vehicle although really too small for all the equipment that was carried.
-It was also underpowered when towing and loaded.
-Moving 9 tons with a 70 bhp engine was not ideal, and its speed uphill was unspectacular.
+Despite its popularity, it was felt that it was too small for all the equipment that had to be carried, as well as underpowered when fully loaded and towing.
+Moving a 9-ton load with a 70 bhp engine was not ideal, and its speed uphill was unspectacular.
 Considerable use had to be made of the winch on hills and in mud.

-Later in the war, when the anti-tank regiments were equipped with 6-pounder and 17-pounder guns, Quads were issued as tractors.
+Later in the war, when anti-tank regiments were equipped with 6-pounder and 17-pounder guns, Quads were issued as tractors.
 Normally these guns were towed without a limber but some 17-pounders were towed with limbers.
 This can only have been for the aid of the limber's brake, and a smoother tow, as the ammunition would not fit in a limber.

 At the end of the War the Quad stayed in British service in the same roles.
 It saw extensive action in the Korean War and Malaya.

 Many of the Commonwealth and Allied forces took their Quads to their home countries, and were provided with more ex-British ones to fully re-equip.
 The Royal Netherlands Army subsequently made extensive use of theirs in the East Indies.

 The British rebuilt many of their Quads in the early 1950s, extending their useful life until 1959 when the last was sold off.
 They were replaced by three-ton tractors, derived from the Bedford RL and Fordson Thames E4.